 There can be some disadvantages to collateral assignment of life insurancr, depending on your circumstances.
 You may have difficulty securing an affordable life insurance policy at a low premium rate if your health is subpar.
 This can complicate the loan process if you're banking on using your policy as collateral.
 You might be uncomfortable with the loss of policy control, especially if your lender has an absolute assignment.
 Additionally, if you have a whole life insurance policy, you may not be able to use the cash value of your policy for other purposes.

 If you're looking to secure a collateral assignment, your bank might want you to assign them as the beneficiary of your life insurance policy.
 Be careful, as this will designate the remaining balance of your death benefit to your bank in the event of your death, even if you've already repaid your loan.
 For instance, if you took out a $100,000 loan and assigned your bank as your beneficiary, your bank would seize the remaining amount of your policy, even if your loan balance was only $10,000 at the time of your death.

 Collateral assignment for life insurance can be a great option for borrowers looking to secure loans without common forms of collateral like houses, cars, or stocks and bonds.
 You'll want to make sure to read and discuss the terms of assignment with your lending company at every step along the way, to make sure you're getting the best agreement possible for you and your beneficiaries.
-If you're thinking about taking out a loan and need a life insurance policy as collateral assignment, be sure to check out our free life insurance cost tool for policy comparisons and quotes.
+If you're thinking about taking out a loan and need a life insurance policy as collateral assignment, be sure to check out our life insurance rates by age page for policy comparisons and quotes.